Sajjadalgburi/pipeline-setup/README.md

 ## 2. Globals Configuration

-Your project must define a **Globals** cell or module.
+The Cloab has a **Globals** cell or module.
 This holds all key configurations.
+Please refer to it.
+An example of what that cell looks like is below.

 ### Example Global Configuration